Species you can see in Galapagos :

 US$ Dollars is the currency used in Ecuador and the Galapagos.

-The airlines which service Galapagos have a weight limit of 20 or 23 kilos depending on the airline – please check your tickets for further information.
+The airlines that service Galapagos have a weight limit of 20 or 23 kilos depending on the airline – please check your tickets for further information.

 Guidelines for eco-friendly packing